JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7904 days**.

-And here is a just a random fact -  **There are over 2,000 different species of cactuses**.
+And here is a just a random fact -  **Alexander Graham Bell, the inventor of the telephone, never telephoned his wife or mother because they were both deaf**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)